-- 1 can of reduced sodium black beans
+- 1 can of reduced sodium black beans, drained & rinsed

-- 1 can of reduced sodium dark red kidney beans
+- 1 can of reduced sodium dark red kidney beans, drained & rinsed

-- optional: box of quick-cooking brown rice, guacamole, salsa and plain greek yogurt
+- optional: box of quick-cooking brown rice, avocado, salsa, fresh chopped cilantro and plain greek yogurt

-- once all filled and rolled tortillas are in the pan, open the can of enchilada sauce, pour evenly over the rolled tortillas and then top with shredded mexican blend cheese.
+- once all filled and rolled tortillas are in the pan, pour enchilada sauce evenly over the rolled tortillas and then top with remaining cheese.